feddelegrand7/mini007/README.md

 # Access the final response
 result$final_response
-#> Implement a targeted and budget-conscious digital marketing campaign focused on
+#> Develop a balanced marketing strategy combining targeted digital storytelling
-#> social media ads and partnerships with micro-influencers in Germany’s health
+#> about Ouergla's unique heritage with selective partnerships with both premium
-#> and specialty food niches, complemented by participation in affordable regional
+#> and niche German retailers and influencers, complemented by participation in
-#> food fairs to promote the authenticity and health benefits of Ouergla dates and
+#> key trade fairs to boost exports sustainably over the next two years while
-#> sustainably increase exports over the next two years.
+#> optimizing costs and brand presence.

 # View the dialog history
 result$dialog_history